Exploratory Hierarchical Factor Analysis with an Application to Psychological Measurement: Exploratory Hierarchical Factor Analysis

-which, according to the data generation model, is an upper bound for the value of $c$.
-For the real data analysis in Section~\ref{sec:real data}, since the true structure is unknown, we set

-as a more conservative choice than that of $c_{\max}$ for the simulation study.} In practice, we may adjust our choice based on prior knowledge about the hierarchical factor structure. \end{remark}

 \begin{remark} The input hyperparameter $d_{\max}$ is an upper bound of one plus the number of descendant factors of the factors in the second layer.
-When learning the factors on the $t$th layer for $t\geq 3$, it is reasonable to assume that $d_{\max}+2-t$ is an upper bound of one plus the number of descendant factors of the factors in the $(t+1)$th layer, indicating that the upper bound of the number of descendant factors of the factors in the $t$th layer should decline once at a time by $t$.
-Similar to the choice of $c_{\max}$, we want to choose a $d_{\max}$ that is neither too large nor too small. {In the simulation study in Section~\ref{sec:sim}, we start with $d_{\max} = 6$ when learning the factors in the second layer and reduce this value by one every time we proceed to the next layer.
+When learning the factors on the $t$th layer for $t\geq 3$, we use $d_{\max}+2-t$ as an upper bound of one plus the number of descendant factors of the factors in the $(t+1)$th layer, as the number of descendant factors each factor has tends to decrease as $t$ increases.
+Similar to the choice of $c_{\max}$, we want to choose a $d_{\max}$ that is neither too large nor too small.
+In the simulation study in Section~\ref{sec:sim}, we start with $d_{\max} = 6$ when learning the factors in the second layer.
 In the real data analysis in Section~\ref{sec:real data}, we start with $d_{\max} = 10$.
-In practice, we may adjust this choice based on the problem size (e.g., the number of variables) and prior knowledge of the hierarchical factor structure.}
+In practice, we may adjust this choice based on the problem size (e.g., the number of variables) and prior knowledge of the hierarchical factor structure. \end{remark}